 Hydroecology

 Water from rainfall is absorbed by a planned community’s storm water management system.
 This system directs the water into the lakes underground.
 However, the water that falls in areas where it is not “managed” can create sheet flow, washouts, erosion, and damage to the landscaping and/or lake.
 A body of water with a healthy littoral shelf (congregation of seasonally-flooded plants) fosters activities such as nesting and feeding for local wildlife.
 It also helps stabilize the shoreline from erosion and may filter out heavy metals and contaminates from fertilizer and other man-made chemicals.
 Ergo, an evenly distributed and sustainable waterflow (hydro) on and above a shoreline helps sustain a healthy ecosystem (ecology).

-Rainwater that is allowed to undermine sod, turf reinforcement mat (TRM), and synthetic geotubes and ShoreSOX® will lead to sinking sod, failed mats, and exposed bags/tubes on your lake system.
+Rainwater that is allowed to undermine sod, turf reinforcement mat (TRM), synthetic geotubes, and polypropylene and polyethylene containment systems will lead to sinking sod, failed mats, and exposed bags/tubes on your lake system.
 This is not good!

+Hydroecology